Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/9.3/Feature-84775-ExtendHMENUForLanguageMenus.rst

 Description
 ===========

-This feature extends the :ts:`HMENU` content object to support the auto filling of :ts:`special.value` for language menus with the site languages available for the current site.
-Setting :ts:`special.value` to :ts:`auto` will include all available languages from the current site.
+This feature extends the :typoscript:`HMENU` content object to support the auto filling of :typoscript:`special.value` for language menus with the site languages available for the current site.
+Setting :typoscript:`special.value` to :typoscript:`auto` will include all available languages from the current site.

-In case of :ts:`special.value = auto` the register :ts:`languages_HMENU` will be set with the determined IDs for the further usage in TypoScript.
+In case of :typoscript:`special.value = auto` the register :typoscript:`languages_HMENU` will be set with the determined IDs for the further usage in TypoScript.

 Changed options
 ---------------

 :`special.value`:  A list of comma separated language IDs (e.g. 0,1,2) or
-                   :ts:`auto` to load the list from site languages
+                   :typoscript:`auto` to load the list from site languages

 Example TypoScript configuration
 --------------------------------